ylashin/HadoopPD/readme/spark-streaming-part5.md

 ## Create a class to talk to Power BI API

-1. Let's Start up our sandbox VM and fire up our Scala IDE with Sparky application.
+1. Let's Start up our sandbox VM and fire up our Scala IDE with Sparky application if not currently running.
 2. First thing we will bring a small dependency to make our life easy with HTTP POSTs.
 3. Add the below piece of XML to *pom.xml* file before dependencies closing tag and save the file.